David Taylor (snooker player): Professional finals and later career

-Taylor was a member of the elite Top 16 World Rankings for ten consecutive years until the 1985–86 snooker season, reaching a high of number 7 in the 1981–82 season.
-His best performance in the World Championship was at the 1980 event, when he lost to Cliff Thorburn 7–16 in the semi-final after beating the six-time World Champion Reardon 13–11 in the quarter-final.
+Taylor was a member of the elite Top 16 world rankings for ten consecutive years until the 1985–86 snooker season, reaching a high of number 7 in the 1981–82 season.
+His best performance in the World Championship was at the 1980 event, when he lost to Cliff Thorburn 7–16 in the semi-final after beating the six-time world champion Reardon 13–11 in the quarter-final.
 He also reached the World Championship quarter-finals in 1981 as well as the quarter-finals at the 1981 International Open and at the 1987 British Open.

 In the 1988–89 snooker season the WPBSA held three non-ranking tournaments for players who had been eliminated in the early rounds of specific ranking events.
-Taylor won the third of these, defeating Craig Edwards, Martin Smith, Jon Wright, and David Roe to reach the final against Steve Meakin, who Taylor beat 9–1 to win the title.
+Taylor won the third of these, defeating Craig Edwards, Martin Smith, Jon Wright, and David Roe to reach the final against Steve Meakin, whom Taylor beat 9–1 to win the title.
 At the end of the 1996–97 snooker season he was ranked 151st, and therefore did not qualify to automatically continue as a professional.
 In January 1998 he was co-opted as a board member of the WPBSA, but was voted out in the December elections that year.

 Taylor played at the 2000 World Seniors Masters and defeated Miles in the single-frame format competition before losing to Willie Thorne in the semi-finals.
 He entered the 2010 World Snooker Championship qualifying rounds, aged 66 and playing in first competitive match for 13 years, but lost 1–5 to Paul Wykes.

-When discussing his 1978–79 quarter-final match with Taylo, Virgo wrote that "Taylor, in practice, was one of the best players I'd ever seen, second perhaps only to [Alex] Higgins."
+When discussing his 1978–79 quarter-final match with Taylor, Virgo wrote that "Taylor, in practice, was one of the best players I'd ever seen, second perhaps only to [Alex] Higgins."
 Thorburn commented that Taylor did not seem able to bring his ability in practice into tournament play, and that he probably overthought during matches.
 Reardon made a similar observation, saying that, although Taylor "look[ed] so good in practice", he failed to match his nickname: "A fox is a hungry, crafty fighter, but David displays little of those characteristics."